TOOLKIT

 Support Municipal Sentencing Reform in Denver!

-Colorado's municipal courts have become the most punitive courts for low-level offenses-- and Denver's municipal code is no exception.
+Colorado's municipal courts have become the most punitive courts for low-level offenses-- and Denver's municipal court is no exception.

 With a recent Colorado Supreme Court decision, it's clear Denver’s municipal code is unconstitutional and outdated by allowing up to 30x higher sentences than state law for lowest-level poverty offenses like camping and petty theft of food or survival items.